Sarabhian/Microcontroller_Lab/README.md

 anyone who is interested to learn Microcontroller 8051 basics could refer these codes.

+`those who want to see outputs can check .gif files 😊`

 ### software requirements :
 keil software  (Mu vision 5 ) <br> proteus